 Church schools and the local parish church should work closely together in partnership: seeing themselves as an active association – as an extended community – together at the heart of the Church’s mission to the community.

-The majority of our schools have local clergy on their governing boards, and clergy will also be a presence in school leading worship, for pastoral visits and supporting the pupils and staff in other ways.
+The majority of our schools have local clergy on their governing boards, and clergy will also be present in school leading worship, pastoral visits and supporting the pupils and staff in other ways.
 Many schools also have great 'Open the Book' teams from local churches leading collective worship.

 The picture above is of a bridge made by children at a diocesan conference, they labelled each piece of the bridge with ways that their school and church were connected.
 How big could your bridge be?

-The best church - school partnerships are where the bridge between the two communties is two way.
-Where the school is actively involved in the life of the church, and where the congregation see the school as part of their community and are involved in the life of the school too.
+The best church-school partnerships are where the bridge between the two communities is two-way.
+Where the school is actively involved in the life of the church, and where the congregation see the school as part of their community and is involved in the life of the school too.
 Examples include Messy Churches run in the schools, prayer spaces run by the church for the school and volunteers from the church helping in school with clubs and listening to readers.
-The first step being to simply ask the school what support they would like.
+The first step is to simply ask the school what support they would like.

 The Education Team work closely with the diocesan mission and ministry teams, to explore and share ways to support churches and schools working together.